-How to Get a Food Handlers License in Texas?
+How to Get a Food Handlers Card in Texas?

 Getting your food handler license in Texas is easy!
 You simply need to complete a training course and pass a test, then you’ll have a food handler permit valid for Houston, Dallas, San Antonio, Austin, or wherever you live in the state.

-Additionally, many programs allow you to print your certificate right away so that you can get to work fast.
-Enroll now and get started!
+Learn2Serve® allows you to print your certificate immediately, so you can get to work fast.
+Our NEW ANSI-accredited food handler course features engaging games and interactive quizzes.
+Enroll now and get certified!

 ANSI-Accredited Food Handler Training

 Get your food handler card in just 2 hours with our ANSI-ASTM accredited course.

 Certificación de la TABC + Formación de Manipuladores de Alimentos

 Este paquete incluye alcohol TABC y entrenamiento para manipular alimentos en Texas.